-- "District Office" means the management office of the District located at County Administration Building, Room 101, 1195 Third Street, Napa, California 94559. - "Double Burial" means the interment of two caskets in one grave space in a companion garden crypt liner. - "Eligible Non Resident" means a person who is not a resident or taxpayer of the District but who is eligible to be buried in the Cemetery because the person meets the requirements set forth in Health and Safety Code section 9061. - "Eligible Person" shall mean any person eligible by statute to be buried in the Cemetery, including those persons described in Sections 9060, 9061 and 9062 of the California Health and Safety Code. - "Employee" means any person other than Management personnel who provides services to the District for compensation and who is either directly employed by the District or is employed by the County of Napa to provide such services to the District with the consent of the Board, whether such consent is indicated by contract, budget narratives, adopted job descriptions or a combination thereof. - "Endowment Care Fund" shall be as defined in Health and Safety Code sections 9065-9079. - "Fiscal Year" means a year of twelve consecutive months, beginning upon the first day of July and terminating on the last day of June of the following calendar year. - "Lot" means a specific group of Plots within a specific Block in the Cemetery which are used for the interment of human remains. - "Management" or "Management personnel" means Department employees in key positions assigned by either the Board or the District Manager to administer the affairs of the District. - "Marker" means a permanent plaque affixed to a grave site to indicate the location and identity of the remains of a person interred in the site. - "Monument" or "headstone" refers to a permanent memorial located on a grave site. - "Plot" means the specific space within a specific Lot in the Cemetery which is used or intended to be used for the interment of the remains of a single human being or, in the case of a Double Burial, for the interment of the remains of no more than two human beings.
+- "District Office" means the management office of the District located at County Administration Building, Room 101, 1195 Third Street, Napa, California 94559. - "Double Burial" means the interment of two caskets, one on top of another, using a companion garden crypt liner in one grave space where the casket that is on top is covered with at least 12 inches of dirt or turf as measured at the time of burial. - "Eligible Non-Resident" means a person who is not a resident or taxpayer of the District but who is eligible to be buried in the Cemetery because the person meets the requirements set forth in Health and Safety Code section 9061. - "Eligible Person" shall mean any person eligible by statute to be buried in the Cemetery, including those persons described in Sections 9060, 9061 and 9062 of the California Health and Safety Code. - "Employee" means any person other than Management personnel who provides services to the District for compensation and who is either directly employed by the District or is employed by the County of Napa to provide such services to the District with the consent of the Board, whether such consent is indicated by contract, budget narratives, adopted job descriptions or a combination thereof. - "Endowment Care Fund" shall be as defined in Health and Safety Code sections 9065-9079. - "Fiscal Year" means a year of twelve consecutive months, beginning upon the first day of July and terminating on the last day of June of the following calendar year. - "Lot" means a specific group of Plots within a specific Block in the Cemetery which are used for the interment of human remains. - "Management" or "Management personnel" means Department employees in key positions assigned by either the Board or the District Manager to administer the affairs of the District. - "Marker" means a permanent, flat plaque level with the ground and affixed to a grave site to indicate the location and identity of the remains of a person interred in the site. - "Monument" or "headstone" refers to an upright, permanent memorial perpendicular to the ground that is located on a grave site. - "Plot" means the specific space within a specific Lot in the Cemetery which is used or intended to be used for the interment of the remains of a single human being or, in the case of a Double Burial, for the interment of the remains of no more than two human beings.